A cleaner future for Guernsey

-So when you choose electric, whether to heat your home or drive around, you’ll have peace of mind that your choice of energy is helping to take a step towards a cleaner, greener future for our island.
+So when you choose electric – whether to heat your home, drive around, or cook your dinner – enjoy peace of mind that your choice is helping Guernsey take a step towards a cleaner, greener future for our island.

-With legislation quickly changing and technology evolving, why not start your electric journey today?
+With legislation quickly changing and technology evolving, start your electric journey today by finding out more about it.

 Hydro energy is generated from harnessing water in motion, such as when water flows over the turbine’s blades to produce energy

-Wind energy is the use of wind to provide mechanical power through wind turbines to turn electric generators for electrical power.
+Wind energy provides mechanical power using wind turbines that turn electric generators for electrical power.

-Solar energy is radiant light and heat from the sun that is harnessed using a range of technologies such as photovoltaics.
+Solar energy is radiant light and heat from the sun harnessed using a range of technologies such as photovoltaics.

-Fossil-fuel systems rely on burning oil, gas or solid fuel to produce heat.
+Fossil-fuel heating systems rely on burning oil, gas or solid fuel to produce heat for your home.

 That means a hydrocarbon fuel must always be burnt to provide useful energy, producing harmful greenhouse gas emissions as a by-product.